hojackie/ICUmortalitypredictionsHF/index.md

 ## Discussion
 Real World Application – Interactive Risk Calculator
 A risk calculator was created to test out the model in real time.
-You can use the calculator in the notebook here: https://github.com/hojackie/ICUmortalitypredictionsHF!
+You can use the calculator in the notebook [here](https://github.com/hojackie/ICUmortalitypredictionsHF/blob/main/ICU%20Mortality%20Predictions%20in%20HF%20Patients.ipynb)!

 ![14](https://user-images.githubusercontent.com/87457603/152285193-d91974b3-7893-48b4-8e39-cab43910a1fa.png)